marpor/SpaceEvader/README.md

 # SpaceEvader

-**My take on the classic space shooter, with inspiration from Space Invader, Asteroids and Superhot!**
+**My take on the classic space Shoot 'Em Up, with inspiration from Space Invaders, Asteroids and Superhot!**

+The goal of the game is quite simply to get the highest score, by destroing as many enemies as possible.

+But because there's a cost for shooting, you will need to conserve your shots and use the environment and multipliers to get the best score before the game ultimately gets too difficult (fast).

+You can slow down the gameplay if you stop moving (á la SuperHot), which lets you plan your next shots carefully.

+## Play & Download

 Play the game at [se.m8y.net/play/](https://se.m8y.net/play/).